-Taking the Architectural Build of Your Entryway Into Consideration When Choosing Outdoor Lighting
+Taking the Architectural Build of Your Entryway Into Consideration When Choosing Porch Lighting

-Not all entryways are the same, which means that taking the architectural style and design of your home is important when choosing outdoor entryway lighting for the area.
+Not all entryways are the same, so taking the architectural style and design of your home is important when choosing outdoor entryway lighting for the area.
 After all, this is one of the first impressions that guests will get of your home, so you’ll want lighting fixtures that compliment your entryway.

 For a small front stoop, a simple downlight might be all that is needed.
 Downlighting is an excellent way to provide adequate light for the entryway and show off the facade of the home’s lower floor.
 These lights also don’t pose the risk of shining in the windows of your home or neighbors, which can be a nuisance.

-What Types of Outdoor Entryway Lighting Are There?
+What Types of Porch Light Fixtures Are There?

-There are quite a few choices that homeowners have for lighting up entryways.
+There are quite a few choices that homeowners have for lighting up porches and entryways.
 Our outdoor lighting pros have a few suggestions that are popular and suitable for most Houston area homes.

-Hanging pendant lights come in an array of styles and sizes, making them a solid choice that can complement any architectural style.
+Hanging pendant lights come in various styles and sizes, making them a solid choice that can complement any architectural style.
 These should hang from the porch with a minimum of seven feet clearance to avoid bumping their head.
 Most come in adjustable heights, and some are combinations of multiple lights to establish an interesting silhouette.

 Flush and semi-flush ceiling lights are other nice options to consider.
-Flush mounted lights sit directly upon the ceiling and offer a broader expanse of illumination.
-Semi-flush lighting hangs down for a few inches and leaves airspace between the fixture and the ceiling.
+Flush-mounted lights sit directly upon the ceiling and offer a broader expanse of illumination.
+Semi-flush lighting hangs down for a few inches and leaves an airspace between the fixture and the ceiling.
 These are similar to pendants, but they tend to have a fixed stem versus a flexible one.

-Recessed lighting literally sinks into the ceiling of the entryway awning or roof eave.
+Recessed lighting sinks into the ceiling of the entryway awning or roof eave.
 These types of lights keep the emphasis on the entryway rather than other features.
-The most important part of choosing an outdoor light fixture—regardless of style—is to ensure that they are resistant to the elements.
+The most important part of choosing an outdoor light fixture—regardless of style—is ensuring they are resistant to the elements.

-Lights that are affixed directly to the siding of entryways are one of the most popular types of wall lighting.
-The most classic choice are sconce-style lights that have been used for centuries.
+Lights affixed directly to the siding of entryways are one of the most popular types of wall lighting.
+The most classic choice is sconce-style lights that have been used for centuries.
 Wall lanterns are available in a variety of shapes, sizes, and finishes, which makes it easy to find wall lights to complement the exterior decor.

 Sconce lights are a popular style for large porches, and they add a touch of glamor and whimsy to the entryway.
 Combine these with ceiling lights to create a multi-faceted effect that minimizes shadows.

-What Color Temperature of Light Should I Use for My Entryway?
+What Color Temperature of Porch Light Should I Use for My Entryway?

 You might have heard that colors can evoke different moods; lighting can work the same way.
-In the world of lightbulbs there are light temperatures.
-These are basically categorized into three types of lighting: bright light, white light, and soft light.
-There are also hues that fall between the primary labels on the spectrum.
+In the world of lightbulbs, there are light temperatures.
+These are categorized into three types of lighting: bright light, white light, and soft light.
+Some hues fall between the primary labels on the spectrum.

-Color temperature is not a term that indicates lamp heat, but rather it represents what the feeling and appearance of light will ultimately be in reference to its correlated color temperature and how that replicates the Kelvin temperature when heated.
+Color temperature is not a term that indicates lamp heat, but rather it represents what the feeling and appearance of light will ultimately be about its correlated color temperature and how that replicates the Kelvin temperature when heated.

 Cool lighting can give off a sterile vibe.
-The scale starts with bright lights that are often used in sterile environments like hospitals and grocery stores.
-They are not meant to feel inviting, but are better for additional security.
+The scale starts with bright lights often used in sterile environments like hospitals and grocery stores.
+They are not meant to feel inviting but are better for additional security.

 Warmer light that has a yellow or orangish glow gives off a calming and nurturing feeling that offers a pleasant experience for guests.
 This type of outdoor entryway lighting tends to ease the transition from the entryway to the interiors, which are likely to have warmer lighting in place, as well.

 Case in point, lower your color temperature for a warmer light.
-Experts advise using the principle of higher the temperature, cooler the color.
+Experts advise using the principle that the higher the temperature, the cooler the color.
 Hence, a 5500K hospital-grade bulb will be cooler than a 2700K bulb.